emmajanedrews/base-template/_posts/2017-10-20-how-to-transition-your-portfolio-for-retirement.md

 ---
 layout: post
-title: How to Design a Proper Retirement Portfolio Transition Plan
+title: How To Transition Your Portfolio For Retirement
-date: 2017-10-20 11:08:43
+date: 2017-10-20 11:08:00
 tags:
 excerpt: >-
   Designing a proper retirement portfolio transition plan involves separating